geteduroam/documentation/content/idp/cat.md

+---
-# Configuring CAT for use with geteduroam
+title: "Configuring CAT for use with geteduroam"
+weight: 410
+---

 When you have set up a geteduroam server (instructions pending), you must create a CAT profile for your users.

-## Creating a geteduroam profile in CAT
+#### Creating a geteduroam profile in CAT

 You need an admin account on eduroam CAT for this